-GED preparation classes will provide adult learners with instruction in subject areas and skills required to pass the GED exam.
+TASC® preparation classes will provide adult learners with instruction in subject areas and skills required to pass the TASC® exam.
 Test preparation will include a review of the required forms and simulated practice exams.
-GED preparation is also offered in our Computer Assisted Instruction (CAI) labs at the four Adult Learning Centers.
+TASC® preparation is also offered in our Computer Assisted Instruction (CAI) labs at the four Adult Learning Centers.

-Students still eligible for high school enrollment who are interested in a GED preparation program, should contact a ReferralCenter for High School Alternatives
+Students still eligible for high school enrollment who are interested in a TASC® preparation program, should contact a ReferralCenter for High School Alternatives

-New York’s current high school equivalency diploma examination is called the GED®.
-The GED® will be replaced by the TASC exam starting on January 1, 2014.
-Take the GED® before it expires.
-The Department of Education offers free courses to help you prepare for the exam.
+New York’s previous High School Equivalency diploma examination was called the GED®.
+The GED® was replaced by the TASC® exam starting on January 1, 2014.
+The Department of Education offers free courses to help you prepare for this new exam.
 To find out more about changes to the test and how to enroll contact:

 ESOL instruction prepares students with basic language skills, as well as critical academic and civic skills needed to successfully complete higher education or job training programs.
 The emphasis is on improving English skills in speaking, reading, writing and listening.
 Instructional themes include work, family, citizenship and topics based on student interests.